Consent to medical and surgical procedures

 Refusal of medical treatment

-It is clear that, if you are a mentally competent adult, you have the right to refuse or discontinue medical treatment even if the inevitable consequence is that you will die.
+It is clear that, if you are an adult with capacity, you have the right to refuse or discontinue medical treatment even if the inevitable consequence is that you will die.
 This is different from taking positive measures to end your own life or another person's life.

-If you are not mentally competent, you are not in a position to make a decision about refusing or discontinuing medical treatment.
+If you are not mentally competentdo not have capacity, you are not in a position to make a decision about refusing or discontinuing medical treatment.
 The law is not clear on exactly who is competent to do this.
 In general, a medical professional may make decisions that the treatment should be discontinued for medical reasons.